gigamesh/repstation/README.md

 # Repstation

-*Repstation is currently a work-in-progress prototype.
-Ideas for improving it are welcome via issues or pull requests.*

 Repstation is a simple onchain reputation protocol.
 Built as a custom [Ethereum Attestation Service](https://attest.sh/) schema resolver, it stores a reputation score for each account that is updated via up/down vote attestations made by other accounts.
 The system is bootstrapped by a genesis set of accounts and the parameters for updating reputation can be adjusted via a governance process.

 It will initially be developed for use with the [Optimism Attestation Station](https://community.optimism.io/docs/identity/atst-v1/), but can be deployed to any chain where EAS has been deployed.

 ## Rationale
 Sybil-resistant reputation systems are a notoriously difficult challenge that developers have been tackling in a multitude of ways for many years.
-Rather than attempting to be a universal, ungameable solution, Repstation should be thought more of as an experiment that leverages existing social relationships.
+Rather than attempting to be a universal, ungameable solution, Repstation can be thought more as an experiment which leverages existing social relationships.
 Functionally, it is a DAO boostrapped & governed by social capital that exists solely to manage onchain reputation.

+A key feature of Repstation is any social group can come together to deploy their own instance with any set of parameters.
+This allows for natural selection to determine the strongest onchain reputation communities.
+If any grow large enough, it is conceivable network effects will take hold as other protocols will find value in leveraging the reputation.

 ## Overview

-- A set of genesis accounts are each assigned an equal reputation score (`rep`).
+- A set of genesis accounts are each assigned a reputation score (`rep`).
 - Attestations can be made by a simple up or down vote on any target account.
 - When an account is initialized, the time is recorded.
 - Rep decays over time, and the decay rate increases as the account ages.